MasoniteFramework/docs/tutorials/creating-a-blog.md

 We should get a success message saying that some new assets were created.
 You can check your controllers folder and you should see a few new controllers there that should handle registrations.

+We will observe what was created for us in a bit.

 ## Database Setup

 In order to register these users, we will need a database.
 Hopefully you already have some kind of local database setup like MySQL or Postgres.
 You can open up your MySQL client and create a database.
-You currently cannot create a database directly through Masonite.
+You currently cannot create databases directly through Masonite.

 Create a database and name it whatever you like.
 For the purposes of this tutorial, we can name it "blog"